 Each year the Royal Institute holds an essay prize competition.
 The winner will receive £2,500 and their essay will be published in Philosophy.

 The submission deadline is 1st October 2020.
 Entries will be considered by a panel of judges and the winner announced at the beginning of 2021.
 The winning entry will be published in the April 2021 issue of Philosophy.
 Please submit entries by email to email@example.com with the subject line 'Prize Essay'

 In assessing entries priority will be given to originality, clarity of expression, breadth of interest, and potential for advancing discussion.
 All entries will be deemed to be submissions to Philosophy and more than one may be published.
-In exceptional circumstances the prize may be awarded jointly in which case the financial component will be divided, but the aim is to select a single prize-winner.
+In exceptional circumstances the prize may be awarded jointly, in which case the financial component will be divided, but the hope is to select a single prize-winner.